-- (1) The Intersectoral Committee is responsible for developing a draft national policy framework, referred to in section 93(1), which must include guidelines for- - (a) the implementation of the priorities and strategies contained in the national policy framework; - (b) measuring progress on the achievement of the national policy framework objectives; - (c) ensuring that the different organs of state comply with the primary and supporting roles and responsibilities allocated to them in terms of the national policy framework and this Act; - (d) monitoring the implementation of the national policy framework and this Act; and - (e) the establishment of an integrated information management system to enable effective monitoring, analysis of trends and interventions, to map the flow of children through the child justice system and to provide quantitative and qualitative data relating, among others, to- - (i) arrest or methods of securing attendance at criminal proceedings; - (ii) assessment; - (iii) preliminary inquiries;
+- (1) The Intersectoral Committee is responsible for developing a draft national policy framework, referred to in section 93(1), which must include guidelines for-

+- (a) the implementation of the priorities and strategies contained in the national policy framework;

+- (b) measuring progress on the achievement of the national policy framework objectives;

+- (c) ensuring that the different organs of state comply with the primary and supporting roles and responsibilities allocated to them in terms of the national policy framework and this Act;

+- (d) monitoring the implementation of the national policy framework and this Act; and

+- (e) the establishment of an integrated information management system to enable effective monitoring, analysis of trends and interventions, to map the flow of children through the child justice system and to provide quantitative and qualitative data relating, among others, to-

+- (i) arrest or methods of securing attendance at criminal proceedings;

+- (ii) assessment;

+- (iii) preliminary inquiries;

-- (iv) diversion; - (v) children awaiting trial; - (vi) bail and placement; - (vii) trials; - (viii) sentencing; - (ix) appeals and reviews; - (x) sexual offences committed by children; - (xi) children who lack criminal capacity as provided for in section 7(1); and - (xii) any other relevant factor. - (2) The Intersectoral Committee may make recommendations to the Cabinet member responsible for the administration of justice with regard to the amendment of the national policy framework. - (3) The Cabinet member responsible for the administration of justice must, after consultation with the Cabinet members responsible for safety and security, correctional services, social development, education and health- - (a) within one year after the commencement of this Act, submit reports to Parliament, by each Department or institution referred to in section 94(2), on the implementation of this Act; and - (b) every year thereafter submit those reports to Parliament. - (4) In order for Parliament to review the minimum age of criminal capacity, as provided for in section 8, the Intersectoral Committee must, not later than five years after the commencement of this Act, submit a report to the Cabinet member responsible for the administration of justice, setting out the following: - (a) The statistics of the following categories of children who are alleged to have committed an offence and the offences they are alleged to have committed: - (i) Children who are 10 years at the time of the commission of the alleged offence; - (ii) children who are 11 years at the time of the commission of the alleged offence; - (iii) children who are 12 years at the time of the commission of the alleged offence; - (iv) children who are 13 years at the time of the commission of the alleged offence; - (b) sentences imposed on the children in the categories referred to in paragraph (a), if they were convicted; - (c) the number of children referred to in paragraph (a) whose matters did not go to trial, as provided for in section 10(2)(b) on the grounds that the prosecutor was of the view that criminal capacity would not be proved and reasons for that decision in each case; - (d) the number of children referred to in paragraph (a) whose matters were dealt with in accordance with section 11, whether expert evidence was led, and the outcome of each matter regarding the establishment of criminal capacity; - (e) an analysis of the statistics referred to in paragraphs (a) to (d); and - (f) a recommendation based on the analysis as to whether the minimum age of criminal capacity should remain at 10 years as provided for in section 7(1) or whether the minimum age of criminal capacity should be raised.
+- (iv) diversion;

+- (v) children awaiting trial;

+- (vi) bail and placement;

+- (vii) trials;

+- (viii) sentencing;

+- (ix) appeals and reviews;

+- (x) sexual offences committed by children;

+- (xi) children who lack criminal capacity as provided for in $\underbrace{section 7}(1)$; and

+- (xii) any other relevant factor.

+- (2) The Intersectoral Committee may make recommendations to the Cabinet member responsible for the administration of justice with regard to the amendment of the national policy framework.

+- (3) The Cabinet member responsible for the administration of justice must, after consultation with the Cabinet members responsible for safety and security, correctional services, social development, education and health- - (a) within one year after the commencement of this Act, submit reports to Parliament, by each Department or institution referred to in section 94(2), on the implementation of this Act; and - (b) every year thereafter submit those reports to Parliament. - (4) In order for Parliament to review the minimum age of criminal capacity, as provided for in section 8, the Intersectoral Committee must, not later than five years after the commencement of section 5 of the Child Justice Amendment Act, 2019, submit a report to the Cabinet member responsible for the administration of justice, setting out the following: - (a) The statistics of the following categories of children who are alleged to have committed an offence and the offences they are alleged to have committed: - (i) [subparagraph (i) deleted by section 23 of Act 28 of 2019] - (ii) [subparagraph (ii) deleted by section 23 of Act 28 of 2019] - (iii) children who are 12 years at the time of the commission of the alleged offence; - (iv) children who are 13 years at the time of the commission of the alleged offence; - sentences imposed on the children in the categories referred to in paragraph (a), if they were convicted; - (c) the number of children referred to in paragraph (a) whose matters did not go to trial, as provided for in section 10(2)(b) on the grounds that the prosecutor was of the view that criminal capacity would not be proved and reasons for that decision in each case; - (d) the number of children referred to in paragraph (a) whose matters were dealt with in accordance with section 11, whether expert evidence was led, and the outcome of each matter regarding the establishment of criminal capacity; - (e) an analysis of the statistics referred to in paragraphs (a) to (d); and - (f) a recommendation based on the analysis as to whether the minimum age of criminal capacity should remain at 12 years as provided for in section 7(1) or whether the minimum age of criminal capacity should be raised.